zeus-fyi/zeus/cookbooks/sui/README.md

 ## Cloud Provider Specific Setup Notes:

-Recommend machines are for mainnet.
-Testnet machines can be smaller.
+Recommend machines are for mainnet, testnet machines can be smaller, but should remain the same machine type class at minimum, to ensure NVMe disk compatibility.

 ### AWS